 People around the world drink tea.
 Hundreds of varieties exist, from white to black and green to oolong.
 They all naturally have high amounts of health-promoting substances called flavonoids.
-So they’re thought to bring down inflammation and protect against conditions like heart disease and diabetes.
+So they’re thought to bring down inflammation and help protect against conditions like heart disease and diabetes.

 Once you've lost weight, tea could help you keep it off by preventing the metabolism slowdown that's common after dropping a few pounds.